ankidroid/Anki-Android/FAQ.md

 If you must use media references to fields, for example if you have a large number of notes and use a specific naming convention based on the content of certain fields, you should use the [search and replace feature](http://ankisrs.net/docs/manual.html#importing-media), or alternatively there is an [add-on available for Anki Desktop](https://github.com/timrae/anki-replaceall) which allows you to batch render an expression such as `[sound:{{Word}}.mp3]` into a new field.
 Be sure to backup before attempting to use this add-on.

+### Instead of the correct character to display, a square is shown.
+Why is that?

+Because, by default, Android does not have complete support of the full Unicode character set so it does not know how to display these characters.
+The part of Unicode that Android supports depends on the specific device and on where that device is distributed.
+If you would like to add support for some specific language, see the custom fonts section below.

 ### How can I use custom fonts?
 See the [AnkiDroid manual](http://ankidroid.org/manual.html#customFonts) for the new method of adding fonts.